eddmann/eddmann.github.io/_posts/2017/2017-12-11-creating-a-winning-audio-lambda-service-using-serverless-polly-and-compiled-sox.md

 ```

 Running this will create the basic handler and Serverless definition file.
-Replace the given Serverless definition file with the following.
+Replace the given Serverless definition file with the following:

 ```yaml
 service: and-the-winner-is